New Supportive Housing

 - Baird Blackstone Building (14706 104 Avenue) – Opened September 2021: 61 new studio apartments with 24/7 supports.
 Operated by Lookout Housing & Health Society.

-In 2022, six new supportive housing and shelter projects have opened or are under development, providing a total of 387 new homes or beds for people who are experiencing homeless or at-risk of homelessness:
+In 2022, six new supportive housing and shelter projects have opened or are under development, providing a total of 387 new homes or beds for people who are experiencing homelessness or at-risk of homelessness:

 Under construction or in the planning process: